jmardjuki/KpopStan-bot/README.md

 ## Description
 Spam random fancams of TWICE's members depending on the which member mentioned by user
 ![sample](https://cdn.discordapp.com/attachments/465363995105296385/594369210516504808/unknown.png "sample")
-This bot was inspired by kpop stans on twitter who reply random tweet with fancams

 ## Running the bot
 In order to run this bot, a config json file that contains the bot's token is required